stephen-torosh/fireTR/README.md

 - **version** - current version of CommandXS

 ## How to launch:
+1. install python 3.10
-1. create a folder for the terminal
+2. create a folder for the terminal
-2. create python file in this folder
+3. create python file in this folder
-3. copy code to python file
+4. copy code to python file
-4. launch with powershell
+5. launch with powershell
-5. you can use it
+6. you can use it